 One is left to wonder how one can satisfy Eq.~\eqref{eq:det-condition} when $\lambda \neq 0$ for arbitrary parameters?
 The answer is that we made an implicit assumption, namely we assumed that $|x_2| > |x_3|$, from which it followed that $x_1^{L+1} x_2^{L+1}$ dominates the expression.
 Under the condition that $|x_2| = |x_3|$, the condition Eq.~\eqref{eq:det-condition} is dominated by more terms, such that solutions can be found for which $(a_1- a_2)(a_3 - a_4) \neq 0$.

 This observation allows us to obtain a rather compact representation of the eigenvalues $\lambda$ in the limit of large system size, $L\rightarrow \infty$.
 Namely, we demand that two of the roots $x_i$ of the bulk equation Eq.~\eqref{eq:bulk-x} have the same absolute value.
-That is, we write